 Preaching amongst the black population

 In 18th century America, the African population were almost all slaves.
-That they were slaves in the first place is an outrage, but we’re told the white population looked upon them as little better than animals, not only as inferior in intelligence, but not even having souls.
+That they were slaves in the first place is an outrage, but we’re told the white population looked upon African as inferior in every respect, not even having souls.

-Whitefield rejected this completely and insisted on telling slaves that they were made in the image of God, and that they were so important to God that Christ died on the cross for them.
+Although Whitefield is not guiltless in his view of the African slave trade, he rejected this completely and insisted on telling slaves that they were made in the image of God, and that they were so important to God that Christ died on the cross for them.